bc-fullstack-02/victor-luiz-ferreira/rede-social/backend/README.md

 docker-compose up
 ```

-*Note* The Docker aplication is not working at the moment.
+*Note*: The Docker aplication is not working at the moment.
 Project in development, fixes and updates are required

 # Executing the project